adrensnyder/ZabbixTemplate_VeaamCustomChecks/README.md

   - It will create a configuration file on the first execution with the configurable path of `zabbix_sender.exe` and Zabbix configuration.

 # Copyright
 This project isn't affiliated with Veeam.
-It not modify in any manner the program or the license needed to work.
+It will not modify Veeam software in any manner nor the license that are needed to work.
-This template and executable only retrieve detailed informations from the internal database and send it to zabbix
+This template and executable only retrieve detailed informations from the internal database and send it to zabbix.